A comparison theorem for semi-abelian schemes over a smooth curve: Preliminaries part I: category theoretical background

-The same holds for $TOP_i$ and $top_i$ except that in the latter case $\epsilon$ might not be a morphism if $top_2$ does not have fiber products (it is nevertheless associated to a quasi-morphism).
-The weak morphisms $\epsilon$ and $p$ canonically pseudo-commute to each other.
+The same holds for $TOP_i$ and $top_i$, except that in the latter case the functor $\epsilon^{-1}$ is only known to preserve finite products (unless $top_2$ has fiber products).
+The weak morphisms $\epsilon$ and $\pi$ canonically pseudo-commute to each other.

 \para The properties used most frequently as $top$ in this paper are the following: \petit